Monday

 Japanese prints led the way.
 Post-impressionist painters such as Gauguin and Van Gogh were heavily influenced by the bold yet subtle colours and clear outlines of Japanese print-makers.

 The most famous example is probably Hokusai's Great Wave (1823), which I've put up on the cover page of this website.
-Here are some from a bit later in the century, though:
+Here is one from a bit earlier:

 [Hashimoto Sadahide: Western Traders at Yokohama (1861)]